 Though the grip looks a little boxy, it’s extremely comfortable.
 Every single evaluator lauded the Max 9’s controllability, very impressed with its accuracy.
 One of our testers, David, was shooting one-hole groups at 7 yards with the pint-sized heater.
 The only issue we ran into was that the magazine release was small and a little hard to engage, and the 10-round magazine didn’t want to fall free on its own at times.
 It may have just been an issue with that one particular magazine since there was no problem getting the 12-rounder to pop free.

 The Ruger Max 9 brought a lot to the table in regard to features and performance, especially in comparison to other pistols in the test.
-While it wasn’t the least expensive pistol on the table, there’s no question that it’s action-packed with value and very worthy of being at your side.
+While it wasn’t the least expensive pistol on the table, there’s no question that it’s action-packed with value, very worthy of being at your side, and one of the best micro-compact handguns for concealed carry on this list.

 The new Taurus GX4 is another micro-compact that checks the value box.
 It doesn’t bring a lot of bells and whistles to the table but it offers a very competent package at a relatively low price point.
 The GX4 is a striker-fired offering that comes equipped with two, 11-round magazines where allowed.
 It includes a flat-faced trigger and a generously sized magazine release for easy engagement, and it also ships with two different backstraps to tweak the fit for the user.